james-pearce/james-pearce.github.io/_posts/2021-02-16-scikit-learn-successive-halving-example.markdown

 Note that I prefer random searches in general because

-  1. the data scietist has more control over the execution time of the search; and
+  1. the data scientist has more control over the execution time of the search; and
   2. [random searches can lean to a more accurate result](https://www.jmlr.org/papers/volume13/bergstra12a/bergstra12a.pdf) compared with a grid search because they go "in between" the grid 'lines'.

 The idea with successive halving (which you can read more about [here](https://blog.ml.cmu.edu/2018/12/12/massively-parallel-hyperparameter-optimization/)  is that early in the search we use fewer 'resources' but search more candidates.
-'Resources' usually referns to the number of samples used to git a learner, but _can_ be any aparmeter.
+'Resources' usually refers to the number of samples used to git a learner, but _can_ be any parameter.
 Another sensible choice for multiple-tree-based learners (like [random forests](https://en.wikipedia.org/wiki/Random_forest) or [GBMs](https://en.wikipedia.org/wiki/Gradient_boosting)) is the number of trees fitted.

 # Successive halving example